20 Unforgettable Omaha Day Trips

 - Walnut Creek Recreation Area is perfect for camping, hiking, cycling, or boating.

 And all of that is without mentioning Papillion’s Butterfly Benches.
-These pretty benches are located throughout the Papio area, and each bench features a unique design and color scheme.
+These pretty benches are located throughout the Papillion area, each with a unique design and color scheme.

 - Distance from Omaha: 4.8 miles